LifeofDan-EL/100-days-of-code/log.md

 ### Day 26: August 8, 2020

 **Today's Progress:** Today I decided to take it slow since it's weekend, spent my time solving [Hyperskill problems](https://hyperskill.org/join/4db19914) and looking at a few topics.
-Also was going through [awesome stuff repository](https://github.com/sindresorhus/awesome).
+Also was going through [awesome stuff repository](https://github.com/sindresorhus/awesome).Made a [PR](https://github.com/KotlinBy/awesome-kotlin/pull/573) to [Awesome Kotlin](https://github.com/KotlinBy/awesome-kotlin)

 **Thoughts:** I am looking for some open source projects that are not mine to contribute to.
 Spoke with a friend and we are looking at porting a [particular project](https://github.com/dancrux/Med-Calculation-Kit) from java to kotlin.